-If you are reading this article you probably already know that you need to repair a crack in your foundation and that there are two crack injection methods available to you: epoxy injection and polyurethane injection.
+When you need to repair a crack in your foundation and don’t want to dig up the foundation wall, you should know that there are two ways to fix cracks from the inside: epoxy injection and polyurethane injection.

 On this page:

 Comparison of the characteristics of epoxy and polyurethane